basis-robotics/basis-website/_posts/2024-11-24-basis-robot-02-software.md

 }
 {% endraw %}{% endhighlight %}
 Mecanum wheel control is really simple.
 This function takes in the x/y joystick input and the sum of the triggers (theta), and outputs the power to each motor to satisfy those inputs.

+# Final thoughts

+This was pretty simple to do - helped of course by the availability of other libraries out there.
+I'm looking forward to getting LiDAR working - and then either SLAM (with an IMU?) or a simple planning+controls stack.